leon-ai/docs.getleon.ai/docs/packages-modules.md

 ## Modules

 **Modules are the skills of Leon**.
+They contain one or several [action(s)](#actions-module-functions) to be able to accomplish specific job(s).

 When Leon understands what you told him, he:
-1. Triggers a module.
+1. Triggers a module action.
-2. Do the module job.
+2. Do the job.
-3. Returns you the output of that module.
+3. Returns you the output of that execution.

 Each module has its own purpose and its own configuration.
 Do not hesitate to browse the [packages list](https://github.com/leon-ai/leon/tree/develop/packages) to understand their goals.